aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 > - **ideal use case**: a finite job that runs and then exits
 > - **anti use case**: a long lived connection like a web server or hosted database

+> [!NOTE]
-Fargate is great for saving money if your containers are small enough to not suffer from large cold starts, btu if your containers execute for long times then you'll honestly save more money by moving to an EC2 instance launch type
+> Fargate is great for saving money if your containers are small enough to not suffer from large cold starts, but if your containers execute for long times then you'll honestly save more money by moving to an EC2 instance launch type.

-### Fargate

-Fargate is a managed service where it's basically ECS except that container hosts are abstracted away and instead you deal with managed compute resources, where the compute auto-scales to deal with the number of desired containers.
+Fargate is a serverless, managed service where it's basically ECS except that container hosts are abstracted away and instead you deal with managed compute resources, where the compute auto-scales to deal with the number of desired containers.

+> [!NOTE]
-Fargate abstracts away the compute so you only pay for on-demand CPU use instead of runtime.
+> Fargate abstracts away the compute so you only pay for on-demand CPU use instead of runtime.
+You only pay for the resources you actually use as opposed to EC2 container hosts.

 So here is what Fargate handles: